somritabanerjee/cme216-spring-2020/Homework/Final Project.md

 There is an option to work in teams on a project.
 I recommend teams of at most 2 students.
 3 students is an option but it is discouraged.
 4 or more is not allowed.
 The amount of work you put into the project must be the same whether or not you are part of a team.

 For teams of 2 students, you should submit an 8-page report.
 Teams of 3 should submit a 10-page report.

-Each member of the team must submit a PDF of the project on gradescope, separately.
-This PDF must be **the same** for all team members.
-The list of all team members should be shown in the PDF, at the beginning.
+Gradescope has the option of uploading a single submission, and indicate all the students involved in this group submission.
+But, in addition, please make sure to include the list of all team members in the PDF, at the beginning.
+This is required for the final report only.
+For the proposal plan, each student should submit a plan.
+You don't need to decide on a team for the project plan.

 In addition, each member of the team must submit a short document that contains: